Gmhax/Cess-Node-Storage/README.md

 - https://cess.network/faucet.html
 - Step 2.
 Send your address to discord cess, tell the mods you want to run node storage. if they asking how much TB u have just reply fuck off HAHA (I have 2 TB and am willing to contribute.)
 - https://discord.com/invite/cess
-# Note: Need niyo muna ng TCESS token before running the node.
+# Note: Need niyo muna ng TCESS testnet token before running the node.

 ## Install Cess Node Storage on Ubuntu-Linux (VPS)